BACH1

 Transcription regulator protein BACH1 is a protein that in humans is encoded by the BACH1 gene.

 Function

 This gene encodes a transcription factor that belongs to the cap'n'collar type of basic region leucine zipper factor family (CNC-bZip).
 The encoded protein contains broad complex, tramtrack, bric-a-brac/poxvirus and zinc finger (BTB/POZ) domains, which is atypical of CNC-bZip family members.
 These BTB/POZ domains facilitate protein-protein interactions and formation of homo- and/or hetero-oligomers.
 The C-terminus of the protein is a leucine zipper of the bzip_maf family.
 When this protein forms a heterodimer with MafK, it functions as a repressor of Maf recognition element (MARE) and transcription is repressed.
 Multiple alternatively spliced transcript variants have been identified for this gene.
-Some exons of this gene overlap with some exons from the C21orf41 gene, which is transcribed in an opposite orientation to this gene but does not seem to encode a protein.
+Some exons of this gene overlap with some exons from the GRIK1-AS2 gene, which is transcribed in an opposite orientation to this gene but does not encode a protein.